lavanyamohan5/NotesTakingApp1/README.md

 A lightweight, fast, and clean React + Vite note-taking application.
 You can create notes, edit them, delete them, and search instantly — all inside a beautiful, minimal UI.

-This project is designed for beginners who want to understand how React state, components, and UI flow work in a real application.
+This project is perfect for beginners who want to understand how React components, state management, and UI flow work in a real-world small project.

 🚀 Features